Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 ![A table of genome assembly information](media/genome-assembly-table-full-width.png)

-Select Show more to see the whole table.
+Select Show more (top right) to see the whole table.

 #### How to filter the table contents